-Successful candidates will ordinarily be resident at Fermilab for 50 percent or more of the duration of the fellowship.
+- Successful candidates will be resident at Fermilab for 50 percent or more of the duration of the fellowship.

 - Renewable to maximum of 2 years, with new proposal.

-- Financial support: up to 50 percent of researcher’s total current compensation, with remainder from researcher’s home institution.
+- Financial support: up to 50 percent of researcher’s total current compensation, reimbursed to the researcher’s home institution, with remainder of salary paid by researcher’s home institution.
 Award levels are made consistent with available funding.

 - Awards may include a travel budget to enable regular trips to remote experimental locations when appropriate, and to conferences to present work.

-- A financial plan and travel plan must be included in the application.
+- A financial plan and a travel plan must be included in the application.

 - At least two letters of support must be included in the application for tracks 1 and 2.
 At least one letter should come from a Fermilab collaborator.